Joseph-Chibueze-Portfolio/crm-sales-opportunities-analysis/README.md

-# crm-sales-opportunities-analysis Power BI Dashboard
+# 📊 CRM Sales Opportunities Analysis Power BI Dashboard

 ## Project Overview
 This project involves the end-to-end development of a Business Intelligence dashboard to analyze a global CRM Sales Opportunities dataset.
 The goal was to transform raw data into actionable insights, enabling stakeholders to track key performance indicators (KPIs), monitor sales trends, identify top-performing products and accounts, and analyze the sales pipeline health.